 Pupil Premium funding is also used to support the children in the participation of activities in the wider curriculum.
 The Government has used children entitled to free school meals as an indicator to receive the Pupil Premium funding and has allocated a fixed amount of money to schools per child.
 Each financial year, every school will receive:

-• £1,455 for children in Foundation to year 6 for each child registered as eligible for Free School Meals (FSM) at any point in the last 6 years.
+• £1,515 for children in Reception to year 6 for each child registered as eligible for Free School Meals (FSM) at any point in the last 6 years.

 • We ensure that teaching and learning opportunities meet the needs of all children.